 When flying around, there will be times when your glider isn't going forwards very fast.
 The answer here is to simply push the nose down; apply down elevator and the glider's speed will increase.

 In a way, you can think of applying down elevator as the throttle.
 More of it gets you more speed!

 This is the trickiest part of rc slope soaring, but if you've chosen a good slope with a clear and flat top then you shouldn't have too many problems.

-Get the glider to a suitable height (say 100ft. or so) above you and bring it round in a wide circle back over the top of the slope and out to your side.
-It'll speed up a bit as it turns downwind coming off the slope, but that speed will decrease again as you turn it back into wind for final approach.
+Get the glider to a suitable height (say 50ft. or so) above you and bring it round in a wide circle back over the top of the slope and out to your side.
+It'll speed up a bit as it turns downwind coming off the slope, but that speed will decrease again as you turn it back in to wind for final approach.

 Don't let your glider get too far behind you, but when it is at a point where you feel that you can bring it down to land somewhere close to you, then begin the landing approach.
-Gently turn it back into wind and use the elevator to get it onto the ground.
+Gently turn it back in to wind and use the elevator to get it down onto the ground.

 If the wind is strong, you might have trouble getting the glider down using a normal approach angle.
 In fact, you might even find yourself having to go around several times if you overshoot and the glider catches the wind again too close to the edge of the slope.
 Just keep trying and see each aborted landing as good practice!